Why use United Way's Free Tax Prep?

 IRS-certified volunteers provide free basic income tax return preparation with electronic filing to qualified families and individuals.
-This year, we will offer three tax prep options:
+This year, we are providing help for:

 When do tax sites open?